MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 >[AZURE.NOTE] Shared connections can be used **only** in the flow in which they were created.

-Owners can use services in a flow, but can't modify the credentials for a connection that another owner created.
+Owners can use services in a flow but can't modify the credentials for a connection that another owner created.

 ## Prerequisites ##